Tensions boil over at landmark China pollution trial

 On June 1, China's supreme court issued a judicial interpretation which reiterated that even if emissions from polluting companies were within legal limits, they could still be liable for any harm caused.

-"If courts begin to rule in favor of pollution victims more often in these types of cases, companies will be forced to internalize the cost of pollution," Alex Wang, an expert in Chinese environmental law at the UCLA School of Law, told Reuters before the trial.
+"If courts begin to rule in favour of pollution victims more often in these types of cases, companies will be forced to internalise the cost of pollution," Alex Wang, an expert in Chinese environmental law at the UCLA School of Law, told Reuters before the trial.

 "Local governments faced with depressed economic conditions will likely resist imposing costs on factories, but greater public scrutiny and higher-level government attention may be able to counteract local protectionism."

-At the same time, China's environmental problems are decades old, said Ma Jun, Beijing-based director of the Institute of Public and Environmental Affairs, a non-governmental organization.
+At the same time, China's environmental problems are decades old, said Ma Jun, Beijing-based director of the Institute of Public and Environmental Affairs, a non-governmental organisation.

 "These are very deep-rooted problems.
 There is no silver bullet," said Ma.